jamesshore/simplebuild/README.md

 Modules Specification
 -------

 Simplebuild modules are normal Node.js modules whose exported functions follow a common format.
-A Simplebuild module MUST have a name starting with "simplebuild-" but not "simplebuild-ext-".
+A Simplebuild module SHOULD have a name starting with "simplebuild-" but not "simplebuild-ext-".
 (For example, "simplebuild-yourmodule.js".)

 Simplebuild modules MAY export any number of functions.
 Each exported function may use any name, except that they MUST NOT be named "sync()" or use a name ending in "Sync()" (case-sensitive).
 Each exported function MUST have this signature: